feav-odoo/feav-odoo/Documentation V15 México.rst

 -----------------------

 After verifying the general configuration, you must verify that the company is configured with the correct data.
+To do so:

+- Activate :doc:'Developer Mode<https://www.odoo.com/documentation/16.0/applications/general/developer_mode.html>'
-To do so, go to :menuselection:`Settings --> General Settings --> Companies`, and click on *Update information* under your company name.
+- Go to :menuselection:`Settings --> General Settings --> Companies`, and click on *Update information* under your company name.

 .. image:: mexico/mx_co_02.png
    :align: center
    :alt: Update the company's details in the Settings of Odoo

-In the resulting form, put your full address (including zip code), RFC (VAT number), and the rest of the data.
+ - Select :menuselection:'Contact' and, put your full address (including zip code), RFC (VAT number), and the rest of the data.

-# aqui colocar los requisitos del cfdi 4.0: Razon Social, Regimen Fiscal
-# un IMPORTANT para el external trade y delivery guide
+ - According to the requirements of the CFDI 4.0, the name of your main contact must coincide to your Business Name registered in the SAT without the legal entity abbreviation.

 .. important::
    From a legal point of view, a Mexican company must use the local currency (MXN).
 Therefore, Odoo